-In accordance with NFHS Rule 3-2-7, video replay or television monitoring equipment shall not be used to make decisions related to the competition except for finish line placement.
+Video replay or television monitoring equipment shall not be used to make decisions related to the competition except for finish line placement.
 Coaches and/or others associated with the team are prohibited from showing video to officials per NFHS Rule 3-2-8.
 Coaches and/or others associated with the team that show officials video or attempt to show officials video are subject to disqualification from the meet (ejection) per NFHS Rule 3-2-8.
 Disqualification from the meet does also bring administrative penalties including suspension from future competitions.
 Officials must follow the ejection process as outlined in this document.